 Wearing Your Wig in Public for the First Time

-We’ve all been there.
-You bought a beautiful wig, you feel renewed, rejuvenated, back to yourself, but you’re super nervous about wearing your wig out in public for the first time.
+Ready for your wig's hard launch but super nervous about wearing your wig out in public for the first time?

 This is a totally normal part of the process and you’re not alone!
 Here are my tips for making this transition as smooth as possible.
 Let’s take it step by step.